Eucile/sorrydave/README.md

 ## Setup/Installation Requirements

     This webpage requires no instillation.
+Open in Gh-Pages or:
     1. Clone the repository in the terminal, using the "git clone" command.
     2. CD into the directory of interest.
     3. Open the index.html file in your browser, using "open index.html" or a method of your choosing.